ethereum/ethereum-org-website/src/content/developers/docs/scaling/optimistic-rollups/index.md

 ### L1/L2 interoperability {#l1-l2-interoperability}

 Optimistic rollups are designed for interoperability with Ethereum Mainnet and allow users to pass messages and arbitrary data between L1 and L2.
-They are also compatible with the EVM, so you can port existing [dapps](/developers/docs/dapps/) to rollups or create new dapps using Ethereum development tools.
+They are also compatible with the EVM, so you can port existing [dapps](/developers/docs/dapps/) to optimistic rollups or create new dapps using Ethereum development tools.

 #### 1. Asset movement {#asset-movement}

 ##### Entering the rollup

 To use an optimistic rollup, users deposit ETH, ERC-20 tokens, and other accepted assets in the rollup’s [bridge](/developers/docs/bridges/) contract on L1.
-The bridge contract will relay the transaction to L2, where an equivalent amount of assets is minted and sendt to the user’s chosen address on the optimistic rollup.
+The bridge contract will relay the transaction to L2, where an equivalent amount of assets is minted and sent to the user’s chosen address on the optimistic rollup.

 User-generated transactions (like an L1 > L2 deposit) are usually queued until the sequencer re-submits them to the rollup contract.
-However, to preserve censorship resistance, optimistic rollups allow users are allowed to submit a transaction directly to the on-chain rollup contract if it has been delayed past the maximum time allowed.
+However, to preserve censorship resistance, optimistic rollups allow users to submit a transaction directly to the on-chain rollup contract if it has been delayed past the maximum time allowed.

 Some optimistic rollups adopt a more straightforward approach to prevent sequencers from censoring users.
 Here, a block is defined by all transactions submitted to the L1 contract since the previous block (e.g., deposits) in addition to the transactions processed on the rollup chain.
 If a sequencer ignores an L1 transaction, it will publish the (provably) wrong state root; therefore, sequencers cannot delay user-generated messages once posted on L1.